fitnr/getfars/README.md

 The load task will attempt to create a `geometry`-type column in the `fars.accident` table, but if you're not using PosGIS, that step will fail and you can safely ignore the error.

+## Data consistency

+The current table schema is valid for the most recent year available (2018), and may be fail for previous years.
+Even when table structures haven't changes, the meaning of the various attribute may have been altered.

 ## Example queries

 These queries are meant to demonstrate the relationships between the different tables in FARS.